Secrets Inside a Teepee Tent

 The teepee’s frame made up of three long posts that form a tripod.
 They usually covered the frame with buffalo skins, sometimes 20 skins were used, which were tanned and cured, and put on the frame to form a closed circle.

-Today, we mainly use teepee-type tents for decoration at parties or camping.
+Today, we mainly use teepee-type tents for hunting and camping.

-The current teepees, made with canvas and the internal structure with aluminum or stainless steel tubes, are easy to assemble and disassemble.
+The current teepees, made with canvas and the internal structure with hardwood poles, are easy to assemble and disassemble.